Total cook time = 7-8 hours

 - 3 Tbsp crushed Beef Bouillon cubes (or Better than Bouillon)

 - 3 Tbsp coarse ground black pepper

 - 1 Tsp Chipotle chile powder

 After the trim and dry brine, evenly coat the meat with the flavor paste then sprinkle the rub on both sides and rub it into the meat.
-You can do this right before the cook, not need to let it sit.
-For the Pit Barrel I typically use 2-3 hooks to hang the meat; nothing worst than losing a $50-100 brisket into the coals!
+You can do this right before the cook: there is no need to let it sit.
+For the Pit Barrel I typically use 2-3 hooks to hang the meat because there is nothing worse than losing a $50-100 brisket into the coals!

 Cooking and the “Crutch”

 When the coals are ready just hang the meat in the smoker, relax and enjoy the smoky aromas emanating from the cooker.
 I usually throw in some wood chunks at the start and every 30-60 min as needed for the first few hours, but don’t overdo it.
 You may want to insert a remote thermometer but check the temp every few hours.
 When the temperature of the meat reaches 160-170F, pull it off and wrap it tightly in foil or butcher paper and add some liquid to braise the meat.